Rotuma: Geography and geology

 The geological features of this island contribute to its national significance, as outlined in Fiji's Biodiversity Strategy and Action Plan.

+Pigs are so widespread in Rotuma their stone enclosures are a prominent feature of the island.
+Scientists conducting a botanical survey of the island in 2000 even remarked on this:

+"Pig rearing, often within elaborate stonewalled pens, is also an integral component of the agricultural system and has been recognized by Rotumans as having a considerable impact."

+The Acting-Resident Commissioner of Rotuma, W.E.
+Russell, dubbed this network of stone pig sty fences the "Great Wall of Rotuma".

 Climate

 Flora and fauna

 A 4200 ha area covering the main island and its small satellite islets is the Rotuma Important Bird Area.
 The Important Bird Area covers the entire range of the vulnerable Rotuma myzomela, and the Rotuman subspecies of Polynesian starling and Fiji shrikebill.
 Rotuma also supports isolated outlying populations of Crimson-crowned fruit dove and Polynesian triller.
 The offshore islets of Haʻatana, Hofliua and Hatawa have nationally significant seabird colonies.